What is Amazon EC2?

 Pricing for Amazon EC2

-Amazon EC2 provides the following purchasing options for instances:
+Amazon EC2 provides the following pricing options:

 - On-Demand Instances